IT Consultant Insurance

 Even when it's not required, it's important to have insurance.
 Without it, medical bills and legal costs from a single accident or error could potentially bankrupt your business.
 You can consult an insurance agent for advice about common exposures, or how to fill any coverage gaps.

-IT consultants aren't required by law to carry professional indemnity insurance.
+IT consultants aren't required by law to carry professional liability insurance.
 However, it's a smart move when building a risk management plan for your business.

-Professional indemnity insurance protects you in the event a client files a lawsuit against your IT consultancy for an error, oversight, or other negligent act.
-It's also called professional liability insurance or errors and omissions insurance.
+Also referred to as professional indemnity insurance, this policy protects you in the event a client files a lawsuit against your IT consultancy for an error, oversight, or other negligent act.
+More often in the IT sector, this coverage is called errors and omissions insurance.

 Specifically for IT consultants and other technology businesses, you can bundle E&O coverage with cyber insurance in a tech E&O policy.
 This would be cheaper than purchasing the policies individually.